 Together these three elements have helped me paint a new picture of deglacial history for the entire State of Vermont, with suggested correlations in neighboring regions.

-For me, this finding is surprising.
+For me, the finding that Vermont’s deglacial history is so young and took place so rapidly is quite surprising.
 I had assumed that the deglacial history of Vermont represented a more substantial portion of Pleistocene history.
 Further, the details about this recession found here are quite complex.
 A lot happened during the short time of this record!
 These findings for me are remarkable, and I believe represent a new and different understanding.
 Fortunately, by the time when the earliest ice margins in Vermont formed, the ice sheet had substantially thinned, making it possible to correlate ice margin features, as just noted, by usage of elevation as a guide.
 Now, finally, for me personally, the many puzzle pieces seem to have come together remarkably well, telling an intriguing story.
 As just stated, I looked at this just for the fun of it, the development of new hypotheses and the joy when sometimes these are confirmed.
 At this point I have satisfied my curiosity, with a better understanding of this history.

 From my perspective, this report and the story it tells represent a beginning, not the final word on the matter, with many more details remaining to be fleshed out.
 While I believe that the deglacial history being presented here is reasonable and plausible, and makes geological sense, with many pieces fitting together, I see this as a hypothesis, deserving, if not requiring, further study.
 The job is not yet finished, but the general sense of Vermont deglacial history in a regional context is emerging.
 Again my fundamental interest in this endeavor was to satisfy my curiosity, personally for myself.
 My curiosity is now satisfied, and I am happy to leave it to others to continue with the exploration and refining (or revising) of this history.
 Hopefully my findings may provide insights for future research, because in my opinion more work certainly needs to be done.
 I see this report as a provocative guide, suggesting directions for future research.

-As already noted, the deglacial history of Vermont has turned out to be quite complex, and this complexity has made this a more difficult report both to think through and to write.
-I have struggled first to understand three dimensional and time transgressive issues, the puzzle story as just alluded to, and then how to express or convey these as accurately, clearly, and correctly as possible, and, believe it or not, given the length of my story-telling, which at times for me seems to drone on and on, I have tried to make it as simply, succinctly and concisely as possible.
+The complexity of Vermont’s deglacial history made it more difficult to both think through and to write this report.
+I have struggled first to understand three dimensional and time transgressive issues, the puzzle story as just alluded to, and then how to express or convey these as accurately, clearly, and correctly as possible, and, believe it or not, given the length of my story-telling, which at times for me seems to drone on and on, I have tried to make it as simply, succinctly, and concisely as possible.
 Owing to the complexity of the deglacial history, again involving three dimensional and time-transgressive ice margin recession and as well relationships with multiple proglacial water bodies, the thinking through, writing, and then editing of this report has been challenging.
 Even now, after many read-throughs, I am realizing that this report is imperfect.
 Editing, it seems, particularly taking a new look with a “fresh face,” is never ending, which is my way of acknowledging that this report remains imperfect.
 I fundamentally like to write, which for me is a way of thinking.
 And this history has taken a lot of both thought and writing.

 This report has the makings for some sort of publication, whether a book, memoir, or whatever.
 In my opinion, its thoughts, findings, ideas, etc. are intriguing and have merit.
 However, traditional academic publishing is not my interest or goal.
 I have decided to present my findings as a web site, given here as vermontdeglacialhistory.org.
 My purpose here with this report is to present my findings and to encourage open thinking and continued research whereby the ideas can be tested, refined, revised, or perhaps discarded.
 At this point in my life I don’t need another publication.
 I am more interested in having my findings be available to suggest possible directions for future research.
 And again, more research clearly is needed.
 I am content to leave it to others to carry on with the hard job of fleshing out and perhaps revising the story.